 For us, we would give the Mpow a miss as we cannot really justify paying the higher price for looks alone.

 The Pro Breeze 1500ml (with its larger capacity water tank) generally costs around twice as much as the 250ml tank models.
 This may seem a lot, but if are using a dehumidifier regularly then this larger (6 times more in fact) water tank capacity will mean you can let it run for longer unattended and without the need for continual emptying.

 The dehumidifier moisture extraction rate is high on the list of key dehumidifier buying criteria as this determines whether it is suitable for the chosen room size or area.
-Extraction rate is usually quoted in litres per day however comparing extraction rates between manufactures is not always straightforward.
+Extraction rate is usually quoted in litres per day however comparing extraction rates between manufacturers is not always straightforward.
 Why?
-Manufacturers quote extraction rates at different temperature and humidity levels so direct comparison can be harder (although comparing between a manufacturers models is simpler).
+Manufacturers quote extraction rates at different temperature and humidity levels so a direct comparison can be harder (although comparing between a manufacturer’s models is simpler).

-Another factor that makes comparison difficult is that desiccant and compressor dehumidifiers operate at different temperature and humidity ranges, however there are some basic guidance for the suitability of a dehumidifier based on extraction rate:
+Another factor that makes comparison difficult is that desiccant and compressor dehumidifiers operate at different temperature and humidity ranges, however, there is some basic guidance for the suitability of a dehumidifier based on extraction rate: